danhammer/web-mapping/lecture2/Lecture2.md

 INSERT answer
 ```

 - Select all stations that contain the word `brook` in the name (`staname`).
+(Hint: look into [pattern matching](https://www.postgresql.org/docs/7.3/static/functions-matching.html).)
 Browse the table and then view the map.
 What happens when you don't select all columns and attempt to map the database view?
+First select just `staname` and then adjust the query to select all columns.

 ```sql
 INSERT answer
 ```

 ```sql
 INSERT answer
 ```